Ten Halloween movies that you need to watch in October and how to stream them

 (WHTM) — Ahhhh.
 We’ve made it.
 Open up the windows and light a candle.
-Fall is here in the Midstate, and the spookiest month of the year has arrived.
+Fall is here, and the spookiest month of the year has arrived.

 Halloween has sparked countless movies and television shows that have been trying to capture the aura that exists around the holiday.
 Many people will happily announce their alliance to Halloween, calling it the best holiday of the year.
 In the case that you wanted to get in the spirit as the month begins, we’ve created a list of ten Halloween movies that you have to watch.
 (Yes, this list is subjective.
 I won’t be able to include everyone’s favorite.
 Please don’t hunt me down if your favorite movie isn’t on this list.)